 When it came to exploring the Atlantic, Portugal would lead the way; with few opportunities or resources on land, it was only natural that the Portuguese would look to the sea for their future.
 Here the real mover and shaker was Prince Henry, the third son of the king of Portugal.
 As the owner of a monopoly in Portugal's tuna-fishing fleet, Prince Henry was interested in sailing from the start, and the profits from the tuna boats would finance his first expeditions.
 He became interested in Africa at the age of twenty-one, when he led 200 ships in Portugal's first overseas venture, the seizure of Ceuta, the port on the Moroccan side of the Strait of Gibraltar (1415).
 From his interrogation of Moorish prisoners he learned quite a bit about the trans-Saharan traffic in gold and slaves.
 But he was motivated by God as well as by Mammon.
 Besides getting Africa's wealth, he also wanted to convert the heathen and find Prester John, a mythical Christian king of great power (see Chapter 5).
 Like his ancestors during the Crusades, Prince Henry hoped that Europe and Prester John would join in an alliance to rid the world of Islam once and for all.

-When he returned from Morocco in 1418, Prince Henry chose for himself a secluded place where he could devote himself to his purposes, undisturbed by politics.
-In the Morocco campaign he had won such military renown that he was invited by Pope Martin V to take command of the Papal army; not long after that he received similar flattering offers from his own cousin, Henry V of England, from John II of Castile, and from the Holy Roman Emperor Sigismund.
+When he returned from Morocco in 1418, Prince Henry was seen as a conquering hero by all Christians in Europe.
+Pope Martin V invited him to take command of the Papal army; not long after that he received similar flattering offers from his own cousin, Henry V of England, from John II of Castile, and from the Holy Roman Emperor Sigismund.
 Such invitations had no charm for Henry.
 Refusing them all, he retired to the promontory of Sagres, in the southernmost province of Portugal, where his father now appointed him governor.
 That lonely and barren rock, protruding into the ocean, had long ago impressed the imagination of Greek and Roman writers; they called it the Sacred Promontory, and supposed it to be the westernmost limit of the habitable earth.
 There the young prince proceeded to build an astronomical observatory, the first that his country had ever seen, and to gather about him a school of men who were willing to learn and eager to learn the mysteries of map-making and the art of navigation.
 There he spent the greater part of his life; from there he sent forth his captains to plow the southern seas; and when the weather-beaten ships returned from each venturesome pilgrimage, the first glimpse of home that greeted them was likely to be the beacon-light in the tower where the master sat poring over problems of Archimedes or watching the stars.
 For Henry--whose motto was "Desire to do well"--would throw himself wholeheartedly into whatever he undertook, and the study of astronomy and mathematics he pursued zealously until he was an expert in them as well.

 Prince Henry saw that the conquest of Morocco's deserts and mountains was beyond the power of a small country like Portugal.
 But he had a number of inventions that would allow him to accomplish his goals by sea.
 Portugal had a new ship design, the caravel, that had more than one mast to catch as much of the wind as possible, and combined the traditional square sails of European vessels with the more versatile triangular sails of Arab dhows.
 The caravel was smaller than the Chinese oceangoing junks (displacing no more than 200 tons), but it was just as seaworthy and a lot cheaper to run; Prince Henry was confident that caravels could make voyages of exploration pay.
 He also had two new navigational tools, the astrolabe and the compass, which allowed navigators to determine their location even when sailing beyond the sight of land.
 Surely, he reasoned, wouldn't it be possible to sail around Africa to where the gold came from and cut out the Moorish middlemen?